RichaMax/skeleton_key_duplicator/README.md

 ## Using executable

-Just download the executable available here., and follow the steps above.
+Just download the executable available here, and follow the steps above.

-# How it woarks
+# How it works

 The script automatize the actions necessary to retrieve the skelton(s) key(s) in the email tab of the social panel.